agabor/docs/_includes/dotnet/push-notifications.md

 ## Scheduling Pushes

 Sending scheduled push notifications is not currently supported by the .NET SDK.
-Take a look at the [REST API]({{ site.baseUrl }}/rest/guide/#scheduling-pushes), [JavaScript SDK]({{ site.baseUrl }}/js/guide/#scheduling-pushes) or the Parse Dashboard push console.
+Take a look at the [REST API]({{ site.baseUrl }}/rest/guide/#scheduling-pushes), [JavaScript SDK]({{ site.baseUrl }}/js/guide/#scheduling-pushes) or the MSG Dashboard push console.

 ## Receiving Pushes

 ### Responding to the Payload

 If your app is running while a push notification is received, the `ParsePush.ParsePushNotificationReceived` event is fired.
 You can register for this event.
 This event provides `ParsePushNotificationEventArgs`.
-When Parse sends a toast notification, it embeds the JSON payload in the notification.
+When MSG sends a toast notification, it embeds the JSON payload in the notification.

 ```cs
 ParsePush.ParsePushNotificationReceived += (sender, args) => {